About using Backup Exec with firewalls

 In firewall environments, Backup Exec provides the following advantages:

-Firewalls affect system communication between a Backup Exec server and any remote systems that reside outside the firewall environment.
+Firewalls affect system communication between a media server and any remote systems that reside outside the firewall environment.
 You should consider special port requirements for your firewall when you configure Backup Exec.

-Symantec recommends that you open port 10000 and make sure that it is available on the Backup Exec server and any remote systems.
-In addition, you must open the dynamic port ranges that Backup Exec uses for communications between the Backup Exec server and Backup Exec agents.
+Symantec recommends that you open port 10000 and make sure that it is available on the Backup Exec media server and any remote systems.
+In addition, you must open the dynamic port ranges that Backup Exec uses for communications between the media server and remote agents.

 See Backup Exec Ports.

-When a Backup Exec server connects to a remote system, it initially uses port 10000.
-The agent listens for connections on this predefined port.
-The Backup Exec server is bound to an available port, but additional connections to the agent are initiated on any available port.
+When a media server connects to a remote system, it initially uses port 10000.
+The Remote Agent listens for connections on this predefined port.
+The media server is bound to an available port, but additional connections to the Remote Agent are initiated on any available port.

-When you back up data, up to two ports may be required on the computer on which the agent is installed.
+When you back up data, up to two ports may be required on the computer on which the Remote Agent is installed.
 To support simultaneous jobs, you must configure your firewall to allow a range of ports large enough to support the number of simultaneous operations desired.

 If there is a conflict, you can change the default port to an alternate port number by modifying the %systemroot%\System32\drivers\etc\services file.
 You can use a text editor such as Notepad to modify your NDMP entry or add an NDMP entry with a new port number.
 You should format the entry as follows: